frankframework/frankframework/FRANKDOC.md

 #### Child role

-Roles of children are managed to resource file [digester-rules.xml](./core/src/main/resources/digester-rules.xml).
+Roles of children are managed in resource file [digester-rules.xml](./core/src/main/resources/digester-rules.xml).
 This file has lines that look as follows:

 	<rule pattern="*/adapter" registerMethod="registerAdapter" />